gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 We can see that our trivial model does not perform very well in either the train or test set, achieving 50.3% accuracy in the train set and 51.6% accuracy in the test set.

-# Naive Logistic Classifier
+# Logistic Classifier

 Given our objective, we next considered simple, interpretable models that could help us classify our data.
-A clear option was the naive logistic model, which we fit on all 14 features of our training data.
+A clear option was the logistic model, which works well for binary classifications.
+We fit a logistic classifier on all 14 features of our training data.

 ```python
 # set seed